-Contractors, community-based organizations, are required to submit all client data in the NC DPH WCS-Web database from June 1st, to May 31st and an end of year narrative report (see Community-based Organization Contract Attachment for details).
+Contractors, community-based organizations, are required to submit all client data in the NC DPH WCS-Web database from June 1st, to May 31st and a mid-year and end of year narrative report (see Community-based Organization Contract Attachment for details).
 The medical center contractors are also required to submit all patient data in the NC DPH WCS-Web database from June 1st to May 31st and an annual program report (see Medical Center Contract Attachment for details).